Rady-Ahmed/Rady-Ahmed/README.md

 - 👋 Hi, I’m @Rady-Ahmed
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning c sharp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my school
 - 📫 How to reach me the top

 <!---